Blanche I of Navarre: Pilgrimage to Santa María del Pilar

+Death

 Blanche died in Santa María la Real de Nieva in 1441.
 After her death, John kept the government of Navarre in his own hands, from the hands of their own son Charles of Viana, the rightful heir of the line of Navarrese kings.
 He would become King of Aragon and King of Sicily upon the death of his elder brother Alfonso V of Aragon in 1458.

 Issue

 Blanche and Martin had one child together: